 Autolearning addresses disambiguation, a complex linguistic problem that presents a challenge to virtual assistants attempting to understand the intention behind a query that is not immediately clear or apparent.
 Now, your virtual assistant can evolve as your customers’ queries do.
 In a world where businesses are rapidly expanding their virtual assistants’ responsibilities, adding more entities and intents all the time, autolearning ensures that agents can keep pace with all the data being thrown its way.

 No Dead Ends: We’ve all interacted with a basic chat bot or phone-based IVR where we simply cannot get the answers we need, and we either get stuck in a loop or kicked off the call.
-With Watson Assistant, customers never have to experience this frustration.
-Its Live Agent Handoff feature now integrates seamlessly with Zendesk, Salesforce and Intercom, so that even the most complex customer queries can be handled by a human agent during the same customer interaction.
-Watson Assistant is fully interoperable with internal knowledge bases to dynamic external content sources to your call centers and help desks, and it lives across voice and digital platforms.
+With watsonx Assistant, customers never have to experience this frustration.
+Its Live Agent Handoff feature now integrates seamlessly with Zendesk, Salesforce and Intercom, so that even the most complex customer queries can be handled by a human agent during the same customer interaction. watsonx Assistant is fully interoperable with internal knowledge bases to dynamic external content sources to your call centers and help desks, and it lives across voice and digital platforms.

 Customize with Unique Brand Voice: In 2020, everyone in the developed world deals with virtual assistants on a regular basis.
 But can they tell one from the other?
 We believe that the voice assistant space is going to become a heated battleground for brand identity, with organizations developing highly customized voice assistants.
-Offering customers a memorable experience with a character or individual they’ll remember will be a real differentiator.
-Watson Assistant features this ability today for voice and digital assistants, and it can be deployed with minimal training data.
+Offering customers a memorable experience with a character or individual they’ll remember will be a real differentiator. watsonx Assistant features this ability today for voice and digital assistants, and it can be deployed with minimal training data.

 The complete virtual assistant will address most customer problems without hitting dead ends, regardless of the complexity of the query.
 It will play well with other tech platforms.
 It will teach itself to improve, at scale and at reduced cost.
 It will do all of these things with a customizable flair, and users will be able to deploy and manage them with surprisingly little technical knowledge required.
 You can meet this complete virtual assistant today.

-Plus, if your organization has a COVID-19 use case, IBM is offering Watson Assistant via the IBM public cloud at no charge for 90 days with no commitment required after the free period ends.
+Plus, if your organization has a COVID-19 use case, IBM is offering watsonx Assistant via the IBM public cloud at no charge for 90 days with no commitment required after the free period ends.